-Also, it blunts some of the side effects of chemotherapy and radiation such as nausea, fatigue, dry mouth, aches and pains, constipation, hot flashes and insomnia.
+Additionally, acupuncture blunts some of the side effects of chemotherapy and radiation treatment such as nausea, fatigue, dry mouth, aches and pains, constipation, hot flashes and insomnia.
 It also reverses the peripheral neuropathy that is the side effects of certain treatments.

 Cancer treatment has evolved at an accelerated pace in the past decade, with new methods of identification and targeting tumors and cells.
-Once someone gets a diagnosis they usually go through a combination of treatments.
+Once someone gets a diagnosis the treatment strategy is customized to combine a sequence of targeted methods.
 Treating people through the arc of recovery is a great use of acupuncture, so take advantage of it if you can.